How to Select the Best Project Management Methodology for Your Business?

 Scrum Methodology

-Scrum is a branch of Agile that emphasises compact, interdisciplinary teams.
+Scrum is a branch of Agile that emphasizes compact, interdisciplinary teams.
 Sprints—short, time-limited work intervals—are a part of it.
 Scrum is perfect for projects that need iterative development and ongoing feedback because of its high levels of collaboration.

 Kanban Methodology